Kiesen/socat/README.md

 python src/socat.py stream tweets -m 100 -l -v
 ```

-which will start streaming tweets with an upper limite of 100, log and verbose mode enabled.
+which will start streaming tweets with an upper limit of 100, log and verbose mode enabled.
 The recived entries getting written to the data folder in your current working directory.
 If no data folder exist one will created.
 For each social media source you need to put your credentials in the `.env` file.
 Check the `.env.example` to see how it should look like.
 Also check out the `config.py` inside the `stream` directory.
 This file is used to hand in some default parameters, in the twitter case bounding boxes, languages and words to track.